jegorpopow/cxxindex/README.md

 Query language description:

-Query consisits of function arguments types specification and return type specification.
+Query consists of function arguments types specification and return type specification.
 Argument types should be presented as a comma-seprated list in parentheses.
 Return type shoudle be highlighted with  `->`.

 Optionally, `forall` section with list of template parameters may prior the main part of a query.